 world with its particular power arrangements' (103)-and how we

-might change it. * Anarchist Developments in Cultural Studies *
+*Anarchist Developments in Cultural Studies*

 May's book makes many insightful claims and raises a lot of